Asthma (Acute)

 The following should only be used after consultation with senior medical staff:

-• Magnesium sulfate 1.2-2g IV infusion over 20 min (single dose)
+• IV magnesium sulfate 1.2-2g over 20 min (single dose)

-• Amiophylline IV (no robust evidence)
+• IV amiophylline (no robust evidence)

 • IV salbutamol